Variation of the particulars or conditions of approval of an approved active constituent

 2.3.
 Reference to previously submitted data

-If the manufacturing process or the analytical methods have been assessed and accepted by us in a previous application, you may refer to the data provided in that application.
+If relevant data have been assessed and accepted by us in a previous application, you may refer to the data provided in that application.

 2.4.
 Using overseas data assessments and decisions